 David Grae is a television writer and co-executive producer of ABC's Castle.
-He was also the co-founder of Gotham Writers' Workshop.
+He is also the co-founder of Gotham Writers Workshop.

 Q: What is your method for overcoming writer’s block?